 Maren has taught pre-school through college.
 She loves the wonder of learning.

-A Christmas mouse—the idea conjures up the line “not a creature was stirring, not even a mouse,” or the British tradition of giving a child a sugar candy mouse at Christmas.
-So, it is easy to understand why mice ornaments are popular for Christmas trees.
+Mice have long been associated with Christmas, whether through the iconic line “not a creature was stirring, not even a mouse,” or the British tradition of giving a child a sugar candy mouse at Christmas.
+It's easy to understand why mice ornaments are popular for Christmas trees.
 This is a simple project that can be done in one day plus another day for drying.

 I made them with my own children when they were elementary school age.
 Even now, it warms my heart to look at the Christmas tree and see these adorable Santa mice made by my precious sons.